Survey Conducted: Wed, 2009-02-11

 Creator: Gay Asian and Pacific Islander Men of New York (GAPIMNY)

-History: Founded in 1990, Gay Asian and Pacific Islander Men of New York (GAPIMNY) is a membership-based organization dedicated to empowering gay, bisexual, and transgender Asian and Pacific Islanders through a range of social, educational, peer-support, cultural, and political activities.
+History: Founded in 1990, GAPIMNY (formerly known as Gay Asian and Pacific Islander Men of New York) is a membership-based organization dedicated to empowering queer and trans Asian/Pacific Americans to create positive change through a range of social, educational, peer-support, cultural, and political activities.
 GAPIMNY works in coalition with other community organizations to help educate the API and LGBT communities on issues of race, sexuality, gender, and health.

 GAPIMNY is led by an annually elected 13-member Steering Committee, which in turn leads several subcommittees.
 These subcommittees are divided into Active Immediate Subcommittees and Longer Goal Committees.
 To further its mission of providing a safe and supportive social, political, and educational space, the organization sponsors a range of social events and programs.
 These include monthly general membership and steering committee meetings, workshops, monthly brunches, seasonal parties, fundraisers, and other social and cultural events.
 Its newsletter magazine PersuAsian aims to increase the visibility of the LGBT API community, disseminating information about GAPIMNY events and relevant news affecting the community.